dbushell/dbushell-2k15/src/data/blog/2010/2010-06-29-do-you-need-a-javascript-library.md

-<p class="p--small">Ironically it was Paul Irish (who co-created Modernizr) that gave me the idea of looking deeper at JavaScript libraries from his excellent blog post and video [10 Things I Learned from the jQuery Source](http://paulirish.com/2010/10-things-i-learned-from-the-jquery-source/).</p>
+🤫 Ironically it was Paul Irish (who co-created Modernizr) that gave me the idea of looking deeper at JavaScript libraries from his excellent blog post and video [10 Things I Learned from the jQuery Source](http://paulirish.com/2010/10-things-i-learned-from-the-jquery-source/).